What is the network currently doing for patients and physicians?

 EpiCARE works with a referral system for patients and shares medical results in a dedicated secure platform, which is developed by the EC in order to ensure the same level of access to healthcare across Europe.
 Experts in different fields of epileptology and members of EpiCARE meet regularly online for non-surgical and surgical cases discussions in order to find the best diagnostic and treatment (see pathway below).

-EpiCARE is fostering education in the field of rare and complex epilepsies by organizing workshops, webinars (for physicians, families and patients), and by publishing relevant documentation and practical tools.
+The network is fostering education in the field of rare and complex epilepsies by organizing workshops, webinars (for physicians, families and patients), and by publishing relevant documentation and practical tools.
 The medical teams members of EpiCARE regularly organize training sessions, either on site or at face to face interactive meetings, for both adult and child neurologists involved in epilepsy care.

-EpiCARE as a network works every day in order to foster cooperation in the field between different actors: Universities; Hospitals; Patient associations representing patient families; EU and international Scientific Societies students; EU across-ERNs working groups; EU member states.
+As a network, EpiCARE works every day in order to foster cooperation in the field between different actors: Universities; Hospitals; Patient associations representing patient families; EU and international Scientific Societies students; EU across-ERNs working groups; EU member states.